Finally, a monarch! And not just one caterpillar, but two, with others, I hope, hidden among the late-season foliage.

 What’s wrong with my plants, and just as importantly, how did I miss these problems that most likely have been developing over time?

 Somewhere along the way I fell short on observation, a skill essential to gardening.
-It’s easy to get distracted, especially by plants that reward your efforts by thriving—my birch for example—and grab attention from less optimal developments in the garden.
+It’s easy to get distracted, especially by plants that reward your efforts by thriving—my birch, for example—and grab attention from less optimal developments in the garden.
 But if your observational radar always is on, you have a good chance of catching problems as they develop.

 Close-up of Hickory Leaf